Evan-Alewine/DataAnalysis/README.md

   </details>

   <details><summary><h3>Solution and Discussion</h3></summary>
-  Both columns, "depsev" and "todep", measures exactly 96 of the 268 students, yet they disagree about which 96.
+  Both columns, "deptype" and "depsev", measures exactly 96 of the 268 students, yet they disagree about which 96.

   The original authors describe both procedures in their measures section (Nguyen et al., 2019a).
 The severity score treats all nine items equally: each is scored from 0 for not at all to 3 for nearly every day, summed to a range of 0 to 27, then banded into minimal, mild, moderate, moderately severe, and severe at cutoffs of 4, 9, 14, and 19.
 Any combination of symptoms reaching 10 lands in the moderate band.